-If you love the Parisian style, I’m sure you already know Sézane the French fashion brand created by Morgane Sézalory in 2013.
-Sézane is one of the Parisian clothing brands that offer quality pieces at accessible prices.
+If you love French style, I’m sure you already know Sézane the Parisian label created by Morgane Sézalory in 2013.
+Sézane is one of the French clothing brands that offer quality pieces at accessible prices.
 In addition, there is no overproduction and more than 2/3 of Sezane models are produced in Europe.

 Sandro’s DNA is intimately related to Paris.
-The Brand expresses through its collections the essence of cool and chic Parisian spirit, the French effortless elegance, with a unique twist.
-The fashion house is located in the heart of Paris, where studios and ateliers conceive the collections.
-A unique know-how for a certain idea of French allure recognized all around the world.
-One of my favorite French fashion brands right now!
+The brand expresses through its collections the essence of cool and chic Parisian spirit, the French effortless elegance, with a unique twist.
+The French clothing brand is located in the heart of Paris, where studios and ateliers conceive the collections.
+A unique know-how for a certain idea of French allure is recognized all around the world.

 Maje, the name chosen by its founder, Judith Milgrom, is a combination of the initials of the first names of her loved ones.
 In 1998, Judith decided to create clothing for active women.
 At the time, no products were offered that fell between luxury and the mass market.
 The company achieved rapid success and Judith decided to open her first shop on rue du Four in Paris.
 Eight years later, Maje has more than 150 shops in France and abroad.
 The Maje spirit is resolutely feminine, understated, glamourous, and bold.

 Parisian chic meets rock-n-roll in IRO, the anagram of the French word for king.
 In 2004, the two brothers and music industry veterans Laurent and Arik Bitton found the label IRO.
-They are both driven by the same desire, they build a simple and strong wardrobe, to sublimate every day the cool girl, confident, nonchalant but always true to herself.
 The IRO wardrobe is nourished by experiences based on a refined aesthetic, inspired by the ’70s in America, the joyful Japanese madness, and Parisian romanticism.
 Edgy and effortless, IRO clothing and accessories bring a little bit of the Left Bank into cool-kid closets everywhere.

 Claudie Pierlot was born on November 29, 1947, in Troyes, in a provincial bourgeois family.
 She quickly developed a great passion for fashion and natural elegance.
 It’s in 1984 that Claudie Pierlot began her activity and created her Maison “for Parisian women”.
 She invented a look both chic and effortless.
 Her wardrobe was designed for everyday life and her fashion was simply adapted to be worn in the street from morning to evening.